tolauwae/phd-thesis/src/main.typ

 = Multiverse debugging on microcontrollers

-#quote("Karl Popper", source: "Knowledge without Authority")[Our knowledge can only be finite, while our ignorance must necessarily be infinite.]
+#quote("Karl Popper", source: "Knowledge without Authority", theme: theme)[Our knowledge can only be finite, while our ignorance must necessarily be infinite.]

 #comment("Note")[PLDI paper chapter]